JSiie/widgetapi_test/README.md

 This is an assignment: create a widget API

 Base part: IMPLEMENTED
 - important: I couldn't download jdk from oracle (page down) and as I am on a new computer I don't have older rpms.
-I compiled it with openjdk11.
+I built it with openjdk11.
 IF I find a rpm I will change the jdk used, otherwise it would'nt change a lot the behavior.
 - api calls:
 	http://localhost:8080 -> basic http page
 	http://localhost:8080/widget -> GET gives all widgets.
 POST allow to create a widget through data in the body on application/json format { "x":X, "y":Y, "width":W, "height":H [,"zindex": Z] }